 I don't blame you

-Say "I don't blame you" when you agree with someone's decisions, or at least when you can understand why they made that decision.
+Say "I don't blame you" when you agree with someone's decisions or opinions, or can at least understand them.

 Here are a few more examples of situations in which you can say "I don't blame you:

 - A coworker says that she's going to file a report with the Human Resources department because her boss is making sexist jokes.
-You think that she should do that.
+You think that she should.

 - Your sister is pregnant.
 She says that she doesn't want to continue working right up until she gives birth.
 She wants to quit her job and stay home for the last month of her pregnancy.
-You know how difficult being pregnant is, so you support your sister's decision.
+You support your sister's decision.

-- A friend of yours has a crush on someone.
-You tell him that you've noticed him looking at her.
+- A friend of yours tells you that he has a crush on a beautiful woman.
 You agree that she is very attractive.

 You might hear "I don't blame you" in a few other forms.
 One is "I don't blame you for ___ing":